federgraph/fleetrace-angular-fr03a1/README.md

 Typescript is the latest addition.

 ## Build for Delphi
-Run build `npm run build-fr` to build the project for use with Delphi app.
+Run `npm run build-fr` to build the project for use with Delphi app.
 The build artifacts will be stored in the `dist/` directory.
 The point is that a specific base-href is used.

 ## Build for Asp.Net
-Run build `ng build` to build the project for use with Asp.Net web applications.
+Run `ng build` to build the project for use with Asp.Net web applications.
 The build artifacts will be stored in the `dist/` directory.
 No specific base-href should be used!

 ## Build for Node proxy server
 Same as for the Delphi app.
-Run build `npm run build-fr` to build the project for use with a Node proxy server.
+Run `npm run build-fr` to build the project for use with a Node proxy server.
 The build artifacts will be stored in the `dist/` directory.
 A specific base-href is needed.